Ka7arotto/Seacms/Seacms13.3-rce-2.md

 ### Introduction

 SeaCMS v13.3 has a remote code execution vulnerability.
-This vulnerability is caused by the fact that although `admin_weixin.php` imposes certain restrictions on edited files, an attacker can still bypass these restrictions and write code in a way to splice bypass, allowing an authenticated attacker to exploit the vulnerability to execute arbitrary commands and gain system privileges.
+This vulnerability is caused by the fact that although `admin_ip.php` imposes certain restrictions on edited files, an attacker can still bypass these restrictions and write code in a way to splice bypass, allowing an authenticated attacker to exploit the vulnerability to execute arbitrary commands and gain system privileges.

 SeaCMS official website: [SeaCMS - Open Source Free PHP Movie System, Movie CMS, Video CMS, Film CMS, SEACMS](https://www.seacms.com/)